hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 By the way, any comment or sugestion to accept-digits-only above?

 [9:29:59](#1659518999524PXmmH:gitter.im) <hiiamboris (NOT THIS ONE)>:
-If it works, it's good enough í ½í¸‰
+If it works, it's good enough ğŸ˜‰

 [9:39:50](#1659519590526GAZKD:gitter.im) <cosacam1 (cosacam1)>:
 Ok